Originate/exosphere/tutorial/part_2/part_2a/09_integration_with_web_server.md

 }
 ```

-We also need to tell Exosphere
+We also need to tell the Exosphere framework
 that the web service now sends and receives messages:

 __web/service.yml__